claesenm/optunity/docs/user/index.rst

 use cases.
 Subsequently we will introduce the expert interface functions which have more bells and whistles that can be configured.

-A variety of solvers is available, but they are not discussed on this page.
+A variety of solvers is available, discussed in more detail :doc:`here </user/solvers>`.
-For more details about our solvers, please visit :doc:`/user/solvers`.
+Optunity additionally provide :doc:`k-fold cross-validation </user/cross_validation>` and a variety of :doc:`score functions </user/score_functions>`.

 Simple interface
 ----------------